mpeeples2008/ArchNetSci/_book/index.md

 </div>

 <div class="rmdtip">
-<p>We use this icon to highlight helpful tips for using R and R-Studio
+<p>We use this icon to highlight helpful tips for using particular
-or for hints on the use of particular network methods.</p>
+software packages or for hints on the use of particular network methods.</p>
 </div>